Strategy Synthesis in POMDPs via Game-Based Abstractions: Abstract

 \section{Abstract}

-We study motion planning problems where agents move inside environments that are not fully observable and subject to uncertainties.
-The goal is to compute a strategy for an agent that is guaranteed to satisfy certain safety and performance specifications.
-Such problems are naturally modeled by partially observable Markov decision processes (POMDPs).
-Because of the potentially huge or even infinite belief space of POMDPs, verification and strategy synthesis is in general computationally intractable.
-We tackle this difficulty by exploiting typical structural properties of such scenarios; for instance, we assume that agents have the ability to observe their own positions inside an environment.
-Ambiguity in the state of the environment is abstracted into non-deterministic choices over the possible states of the environment.
-Technically, this abstraction transforms POMDPs into probabilistic two-player games (PGs).
-For these PGs, efficient verification tools are able to determine strategies that approximate certain measures on the POMDP.
-If an approximation is too coarse to provide guarantees, an abstraction refinement scheme further resolves the belief space of the POMDP.
-We demonstrate that our method improves the state of the art by orders of magnitude compared to a direct solution of the POMDP.
+We study synthesis problems with constraints in partially observable Markov decision processes (POMDPs), where the objective is to compute a strategy for an agent that is guaranteed to satisfy certain safety and performance specifications.
+Verification and strategy synthesis for POMDPs are, however, computationally intractable in general.
+We alleviate this difficulty by focusing on planning applications and exploiting typical structural properties of such scenarios; for instance, we assume that the agent has the ability to observe its own position inside an environment.
+We propose an abstraction refinement framework which turns such a POMDP model into a (fully observable) probabilistic two-player game (PG).
+For the obtained PGs, efficient verification and synthesis tools allow to determine strategies with optimal safety and performance measures, which approximate optimal schedulers on the POMDP.
+If the approximation is too coarse to satisfy the given specifications, an refinement scheme improves the computed strategies.
+As a running example, we use planning problems where an agent moves inside an environment with randomly moving obstacles and restricted observability.
+We demonstrate that the proposed method advances the state of the art by solving problems several orders-of-magnitude larger than those that can be handled by existing POMDP solvers.
+Furthermore, this method gives guarantees on safety constraints, which is not supported by the majority of the existing solvers.